AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

 #### Add user to the forms-users group {#adduserstousergroup}

 Specify an email address in the profile of the AEM user designated to run the service.
-Ensure that the user is the member of the [forms user](https://helpx.adobe.com/experience-manager/6-4/forms/using/forms-groups-privileges-tasks.html) group.
+Ensure that the user is the member of the [forms user](https://experienceleague.adobe.com/docs/experience-manager-65/forms/manage-administer-aem-forms/forms-groups-privileges-tasks.html) group.
 Emails are sent to the email address of user running the conversion.
-To specify an email address for the user and add user to th`e forms user group:
+To specify an email address for the user and add user to the forms user group:

 1. Log in to your AEM Forms author instance as an AEM administrator.
 Use your local AEM credentials to login.
 Do not use Adobe ID to login.
 Tap **[!UICONTROL Adobe Experience Manager]** > **[!UICONTROL Tools]** > **[!UICONTROL Security]** > **[!UICONTROL Users]**.